IosebiGames/Java/README.txt

-Hello welcome on my Github Page, here I want yo upload all of my Java projects that I have done.
+Hello welcome on my Github Page, here I want to upload all of my Java projects that I have done.
 Hope you will like it.
 -------------WHY I LEARN JAVA------------
 I am learning Java for 1 years and 4 months but I am very interested in it and I like learning it and I wanted to share my Java apps on this website as a Ptoof of my Work and experience along with proof that I have done something in it.